TRAIL CLOSED SINCE 2014. Relocation work under way, possibly into 2016

 We will be developing a plan for future options regarding this important and popular Katahdin-access route.

 OverviewIMPORTANT: this page describes the Abol Trail as it existed until 2014.
-When the new route opens (projected for fall 2015), it will have the same beginning and ending but will *not* follow the rockslide that defined the character of the old trail.
+When the new route opens (originally projected for fall 2015, but sometime in 2016 now seems more likely), it will have the same beginning and ending but will *not* follow the rockslide that defined the character of the old trail.

 ApproachThe trailhead is within the Abol Campground.
 The campground is on the perimeter road not far from the park's southern entrance.